olga12401/DuckDB/README.md

 ## Reading a Parquet File in DuckDB

 DuckDB can read and write Parquet files directly, allowing you to use Parquet files as a data source or to export DuckDB tables into Parquet format.
-To read a Parquet file in DuckDB, you can use the 'read_parquet' function to treat it as a virtual table or load it into a DuckDB table for further processing.
+To read a Parquet file in DuckDB, you can use the `read_parquet` function to treat it as a virtual table or load it into a DuckDB table for further processing.
 1. Reading Parquet Data as a Virtual Table

 If you want to query the Parquet file directly without importing it into a DuckDB table, you can do the following: